rach0022/mad9135-f20-c2-react-router/README.md

 - [x] update styles on userdetails cards
 - [x] add x-icon for REACT Nav App
 - [x] create a 'brand' icon for react nav app
-- [ ] figure out how to stop my spinning loader when the page is loaded || also clean up the pathname that is shown
+- [x] figure out how to stop my spinning loader when the page is loaded || also clean up the pathname that is shown
+- [x] make design responsive by adding media queries
+- [ ] style the go home button/ make a back button instead. || add this button to the user posts/ albums

 ## Bugs: